Vibe-coding-nvm-delete-repo/news/README.md

-# News Report Generator
+# NewsForge AI

-A simplified AI-powered news aggregation tool using OpenRouter.
+A simplified AI-powered news aggregation and intelligent reporting tool using OpenRouter.

 ## Quick Start